HiRookie9/PicoAudio2/README.md

 ## Inference
 You can see the demo on the website [Huggingface Online Inference](https://huggingface.co/spaces/wsntxxn/PicoAudio2) and [Github Demo](https://hirookie9.github.io/PicoAudio2-Page/).
 Or you can use the *"app.py"* script provided by website [Huggingface Inference](https://huggingface.co/spaces/wsntxxn/PicoAudio2/blob/main/) to generate.
-Huggingface Online Inference uses xi-api as a preprocessor, and we also provide a llm preprocessing script consistent with the paper in *"utils/llmxiapi.py"*.
-And you can utilize GPT using the script in this repo *"utils/llm.py"*
+Huggingface Online Inference uses xi-api as a preprocessor, and we also provide a llm preprocessing script in *"utils/llmxiapi.py"*.
+And you can utilize GPT using the script in this repo *"utils/llm.py"*.
 <!--
 <[GoogleDrive](https://drive.google.com/file/d/1oez7kzFFhqU9JZQhqJdDshXrRQczBmlp/view?usp=sharing)
 -->